CrutchTheClutch/CMIS-440-Project-3/README.md

 # CMIS-440-Project-3
 #### Use a JSF web page to collect data and display the results on a response page.

-Asks the user to input a coffe order, using various JSF input tools.
+Asks the user to input a coffee order, using various JSF input tools.
 Ouputs results on a response page.

 _Note: The "bookmarks-Orig" project was the project I was supplied that needed to be modified.
 The result being the "bookmarks" project.
 A changelog is in "William Crutchfield - Project 3.pdf"._